ThomasLaukkanen/ThomasLaukkanen/README.md

 Right now, I'm contributing to Etraveli Group, enhancing the landscape of digital travel solutions. ✈️

-Previously, I had a valuable experience working at a startup, Kryptoskatt, for 6 months, learning, and growing every day. 💰
+In the past, I spent six insightful months at Kryptoskatt, a crypto startup, where I deepened my knowledge of blockchain technology and digital assets.. 💰

 Beyond my professional commitments, I find joy in aiding local businesses to thrive online. 🏢